-- 1. The subdivision layout shall conform to the requirements found in the Box Elder County Land Use Management & Development Code General Plan. - 2.
-Where trees, groves, waterways natural drainage course, scenic points, historic spots or other County assets and landmarks, as determined by staff and/or the Planning Commission, are located within a proposed subdivision, after identification (location, extent, type) and assessment of potential preservation options through alternative subdivision designs, reasonable steps should be taken to preserve these features final subdivision design shall reflect the alternative determined to have the least impact on the features suggested for preservation and the subdivision design. - 3.
+- 1. The subdivision layout shall conform to the requirements found in the Box Elder County Land Use Management & Development Code. - 2.
+Where trees, groves, natural drainage course, scenic points, historic spots or other County assets and landmarks, as determined by staff and/or the Planning Commission, are located within a proposed subdivision, after identification (location, extent, type) and assessment of potential preservation options through alternative subdivision designs, final subdivision design shall reflect the alternative determined to have the least impact on the features suggested for preservation and the subdivision design. - 3.
 The width of each block shall be sufficient for an ultimate layout of two tiers of lots therein of a size required by the provisions of this Code, unless the general layout of the vicinity, line of ownership, topographical conditions or locations of arterial streets or freeways justify or make necessary a variation from this requirement.
 The minimum width of a block shall not be less than 250 feet measured from center line of street to center line of street. - 4.
-The maximum length of blocks shall be reasonable as approved by the Planning Commission County Engineer, and shall be limited to a distance not more than 1320 feet and not less than 330 feet and in total design shall be designed to provide for convenient access and circulation for pedestrians, motor vehicles, and emergency vehicles. - 5.
-Where blocks exceed 1,000 660 feet in length, pedestrian right-of-way of not less than 10 feet in width may be required by the Planning Commission

-County Engineer or Zoning Administrator through blocks where needed for adequate pedestrian circulation.
-Walk improvements (paving) of not less than five (5) feet in width shall be placed within the right-of-way, when required by the Planning Commission County Engineer or Zoning Administrator.

-- 6. Subdivisions shall consider the future alignment of adjacent streets and the potential for street connections to assure walkability, major road continuity and vehicular circulation. - 7.
+The maximum length of blocks shall be reasonable as approved by the County Engineer, and shall be limited to a distance not more than 1320 feet and not less than 330 feet and shall be designed to provide for convenient access and circulation for pedestrians, motor vehicles, and emergency vehicles. - 5.
+Where blocks exceed 660 feet in length, pedestrian right-of-way of not less than 10 feet in width may be required by the County Engineer or Zoning Administrator through blocks where needed for adequate pedestrian circulation.
+Walk improvements (paving) of not less than five (5) feet in width shall be placed within the right-of-way, when required by the County Engineer or Zoning Administrator. - 6.
+Subdivisions shall consider the future alignment of adjacent streets and the potential for street connections to assure walkability, major road continuity and vehicular circulation. - 7.
 Subdivisions with more than thirty (30) lots shall have two full and complete accesses meeting County (if it is a County road) or UDOT roads standards (if it is a UDOT road). - 8.
 Lot access shall be along any new internal roads (if feasible).
-In no case shall any new lot access onto an arterial or collector road unless that is the only option. - 9.
-Any restricted lot(s) within a subdivision shall have a note clarifying the restriction on the subdivision plat.
+In no case shall any new lot access onto an arterial or collector road unless that is the only option.

+9. Any restricted lot(s) within a subdivision shall have a note clarifying the restriction on the subdivision plat.